Panono's investors will finally get their cameras...for a price

 Now, the company that bought Panono's assets wants the investors to shell out a little bit more to finally receive their 360-degree camera.

-Bryanston Group, the Swiss firm that bought Panono's assets, wants investors to pay another $275 -- which it says represents the cost to make the device, and a 50% discount on its retail price.
+Bryanston Group, the Swiss firm that bought Panono's assets, wants investors to pay for the Panono sets -- offering them a 50% discount on the retail price for the cheapest set.
+The discount amounts to about $1,000, which means backers will have to pay between $1,000 and $3,200 more.

+When the Panono cameras were listed on Indiegogo, backers paid at least $550 to get one.
+They now retail for 1800 euros in Germany.

+Panono will offer the discount only to customers who buy a camera set, which come with additional camera gear.
+The sets currently sell for between 1900 euros and 3600 euros.

 Bryanston says it has a "moral obligation" to give its backers an opportunity to finally get the cameras.